russ-mccuen/CS690-FinalProject/README.md

 Due to technical difficulties, automated tests could not be built for this version of the project.
 However, a separate file containing the test examples has been included in the project for reference.

 ### Test File
-You can find the test examples in the `TaskTracker.Tests/TaskServiceTests.cs` file.
+You can find the test examples in the `TaskServiceTests.cs` file.
 These tests are intended to validate the functionality of the `TaskService` class and its methods but were not executed in the current build.

 ## How to Run the Project
 1. Clone the repository to your local machine.